pedrogutierresbr/pedrogutierresbr/README.md

 I'm a Front-end Developer, that has been working with web delopment since the end of 2020.
 I'm graduated in Mechanical Engineering, but I've always been crazy about technology and now here I am!😁

 I am passionate about solving problems and learning new things.
-Always ready for challenges!🚀
+Always ready for new challenges!🚀

-- 🚀 I'm currently honing my skills in React Js
+- 🧠 I'm currently honing my skills in React Js

 **Languages and Tools:**